mvollmer/foreman-cockpit/README.md

 virtual machine without password:

 ```
-# ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy root@foreman.demo.lan
+# ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy root@satellite.demo.lan
 ```

-Now you can go to the page for the foreman.demo.lan host itself.
+Now you can go to the Satellite page for the satellite.demo.lan host itself.
 You should see the "Web Console" button, and it should work.